 Keeping your employees informed and engaged is important to many aspects of your organization.
-From productivity to ensuring you have a good reputation, good information-flow plays an important role.
+From productivity to ensuring you have a good reputation, good information-flow plays a important role.

 When it comes to communicating internally, having a strategy in place is essential.

-But before you create one, you should conduct an audit of your current healthcare communications efforts (or lack thereof) to gage your starting point.
+But before you create one, you should conduct an audit of your current communications efforts in healthcare (or lack thereof) to gage your starting point.
 How are employees currently communicated with?
 Is it working?
 If not, why not?

 In communicating with your employees, you need to set goals, which should be in line with your healthcare organization’s overall business plans and strategies.